zebrajaeger/esp32-led-dimmer/README.md

 - Click on the 'Alien head' icon on the left toolbar. the 'Project Tasks' List should be visible now.

-    1. Execute 'Upload File System Image'.
-This uploads the file-system-stuff.
+    1. Not needed anymore ~~~Execute 'Upload File System Image'.
+This uploads the file-system-stuff.~~~
     1. Execute 'Upload'. this uploads the firmware itself.

 - If you don't have, change the platformio.ini file and change the 'monitor_port' line with your device port.
 Connect with the PlatformIO Serial Monitor (the plug icon at the bottom toolbar).

 - Because there are no WiFI credentials set, after a timeout of around 30s the device will spawn a accespoint you connect to with your Notebook or Smartphone.
 The name of the SSID starts with 'ESP'

+### Debug via JTAG

+- Olimex JTAG debugger
+- Change in

+      <userhome>/.platformio/packages/tool-openocd-esp32/share/openocd/scripts/board/esp-wroom-32.cfg
+    the value of adapter_khz to 1MHz (or higher if it works stable):

+      adapter_khz 1000

 ### 1.6.2.
 Storage